Education

 7. Try coffee recipes

 Instead of going to the drive-thru for your favorite coffee, why not try making your own at home?
 Look up coffee recipes online and try to recreate your favorite drink.
-Even if you don’t achieve the same taste, it’s still a fun activity to do at home, and maybe you can even start making your own coffee from now on instead of buying it.
+Even if you don’t achieve the same taste, it’s still a fun activity to do at home, and maybe you can even start making your coffee from now on instead of buying it.

 8. Turn your clothes into something new